yalland-ubi/yalland-docs/contracts-design.md

 #### YST purpose
 YST has the following purposes:
 - decentralized governance of the universal basic income system;
-- creation of economic motivation for decentralized governance.
+- creation of economic incentives for decentralized governance.
 #### YST emission model
 YST has fixed supply, issued once, may not have additional emissions(minted) or be destroyed(burned).
 #### YST staking